[?] Start Receiving This Blog Today By Simply Subscribing

 Some families simply gather large branches, decorate them and put them in a large vase on a table or in a basket on the floor, whether it's of real or artificial materials.

 For them, space is a consideration, cost is an issue, simplicity is their wish, and this is their version of the eco-friendly-christmas-tree.
-What will be yours?

-Leave Eco-Friendly-Christmas-Tree And Return to Christmas Carbon Footprint
+Leave Eco-Friendly-Christmas-Tree, Return to Christmas Carbon Footprint

 Return To Carbon-Footprint Defined Home Page